-Although cadets at West Point are taught primarily by engineering faculty with no industry experience, the Academy strives to expose cadets to engineering practices within industry.
-This is achieved through an annual capstone course.
-The capstone course is the Academy's connecting activity for senior cadets and provides the basis for maintaining the link between the workplace and the classroom.
+Although cadets at West Point are taught primarily by engineering faculty that have no experience within industry, we strive to expose cadets to engineering practices within industry.
+We achieve this through our annual capstone course.
+The capstone course at USMA is the academy's connecting activity for senior cadets and provides the basis for maintaining the link between the workplace and the classroom.
 The capstone course requires students to apply their comprehensive set of skills and concepts to a real-world problem for a real-world project, or to a specific research area.
 The actual projects themselves combine elements of systems engineering, information systems engineering, engineering management, and operations research theory and practice, allowing students to conduct design and experimental work for clients along the lines of actual practicing systems engineers and other professionals.
 The projects are selected based on appropriateness of the topic, potential student and/or faculty interest, and project scope.
 The clients for these groups develop a relationship that is designed to mirror the relationship of a consulting group working with a client.
 Clients receive interim reports, a final report, and a presentation from the group.
-For the students, their presentation marks the culmination of their academic careers at West Point; affords them the opportunity to present their findings to their advisor, the client, a general audience, and a panel of experts in the field.
+For the students, their presentation marks the culmination of their academic careers and affords them the opportunity to present their findings to their faculty mentor, their client, a general audience, and a panel of experts in the field.

 For cadets who choose to study a major in DSE, the capstone course spans both semesters of their senior year.
 Typically, the first semester is devoted to developing a thorough understanding of the clients' objectives for the systems and the current state of the system.
 During the second semester, cadets complete the Systems Engineering Management Process (a problem-solving approach) as it applies to their project, sometimes focusing on a specific area (modeling and analysis or cost vs. value analysis) as the client desires.
-For cadets who are fields of study or sequencers within DSE, their projects are smaller in scale (comparable to acquired skills) and take place second semester of their senior year.
+For cadets who are fields of study or sequencers within DSE, their projects are smaller in scale (comparable to acquired skills) and only occur second semester of their senior year.